RWAMing/react_calculator/README.md

 ### 2024.03.13.Wed

+#### #10 Check all names of variables, functions, files

+An error by #7 in 8 is fixed.
+It occures because of no extention when components are imported.

 #### #8 Check all names of variables, functions, files

 in progress...

-- Fix error by #7

 <br>